vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

-# Khuluma Voicebot - ChatGPT
+# Khuluma Javascript Voicebot - ChatGPT
 You can communicate with Khuluma using either your voice or text.
 Khuluma will respond with both voice and text.
 Yes, it's like Jarvis.<br>

 This project demonstrates a simple and cheap way to create a personal, ChatGPT powered, voicebot using only HTML, CSS and Javascript.